-I was educated at Port Elliot Primary and Victor Harbor secondary schools.
-I started work with the PMG (now Telstra) as an apprentice in 1974.
-During 1980 I was sent to work in Alice Springs for several months.
-It was during this time I took up photographing plants.
-On my return in 1981, I joined the South Coast Field Naturalists.
-Here I met Glen Stephens a botanical artist.
-Glen knew her native plants and helped me learn their names as I photographed them.
-As I travelled on holidays I photographed many flowers including orchids.
+My main interest grew to be our South Australian flora.
+As I travelled on holidays, I photographed many flowers including orchids.
 I had no idea of some of their names, so I sent the orchid photos to the State Herbarium.
 This introduced me to Bob Bates who sent back my photos with comments "out of range, need collections", "different to type" etc. This is when I decided to start collecting plants which was during 1986.

-After a year of collecting I began picking up some names and brought the South Australian Flora and a microscope so I could look up my own plants and learn where I was going wrong with their names.
-This interest gave me a good grounding in my local flora to the point others (little did they know) thought I was fairly good with plant identification.
-I then volunteered to go on botanical surveys across South Australia which showed me how little I knew especially when it came to weeds and grasses.
+I began listing which plants grew in the local Conservation Parks and sent specimens to the State Herbarium.
+After a year of collecting, I began picking up some names.
+I then brought the Flora of South Australia and a microscope, so I could look up my own specimens and learn where I was misidentifying their names.
+This interest gave me a good grounding in my local flora to the point others thought I was good with plant identification.
+I was then asked to go on botanical surveys in my local area which showed me how much I still had to learn, especially in weed and grass identification in the field.

 My first survey started April 1987 in the southern Fleurieu Peninsula these continued to April 1991 mainly done on rostered days off.
 In August 1987 while doing surveys in the Strathalbyn area, I met Rosemary Taplin and having noted her similar "botanical skills", I teamed up with her to do surveys of the many Parks, Reserves and private swamps across the Southern Lofty, Murray and South-east regions of South Australia.